zuidui/infrastructure/README.md

-# infraestru# Infraestructure As Code - IaC
+# Infraestructure As Code - IaC :rocket:

 in this repository, we work with infrastructure as code on a kubernetes cluster on AWS, we use two methods: terraform and cloudformation.